GameGod2211/HackOne/README.md

 1.Some tools need rooting to use pls root your system for those tools.

-2.I am not responsiable but any misuse of the toolkit it for educational porpuse only
+2.I am not responsiable for any misuse of the toolkit it for educational porpuse only

+3.This tool will only work on kali linux

+## Improvement

+1. Some updates for underway I will work on it to make it more efficient